alanaw1/alanaw1.github.io/research.md

 layout: homepage
 ---

 *A 🏋🏻‍♂️ (representing "heavy lifting") indicates (co-)first authorship.
-Though, science is a team sport.
+Though, science is a team effort.
 Maths papers are ordered alphabetically by last name.*

 ## Publications